 2 tablespoons of Italian flat-leaf parsley, finely chopped

-Directions For Fennel And Onion Stuffed Pork Loin:
+Instructions for the Fennel And Onion-Stuffed Pork Loin:

-For the filling heat 1 tablespoon of olive oil and the butter in a large sauté pan.
-Add the onions and fennel with 1 teaspoon Kosher salt and 1/2 teaspoon of fresh ground black pepper.
+For the filling, heat 1 tablespoon of olive oil and the butter in a large sauté pan.
+Add the onions and fennel with 1 teaspoon of Kosher salt and 1/2 teaspoon of fresh-ground black pepper.
 Stirring occasionally, cook over medium-low heat for 15 minutes.
-Once the onions and fennel are tender and lightly browned add the garlic, red pepper flakes, and fresh thyme, cook for 1 minute more.
-Add the Pernod to deglaze the pan, by using the back of a wooden spoon to scrape any bits from the bottom of the pan.
+Once the onions and fennel are tender and lightly browned, add the garlic, red pepper flakes, and fresh thyme, and cook for 1 minute more.
+Add the Pernod to deglaze the pan by using the back of a wooden spoon to scrape any bits from the bottom of the pan.
 Continue cooking for another minute.
 Remove from the heat and allow to cool.

-Once the fennel and onion mixture has cooled add the breadcrumbs, stir to combine.
-Lay the pork on a board fat side down, sprinkle with 1 tablespoon of Kosher salt and 1 teaspoon of fresh ground black pepper.
+Once the fennel and onion mixture has cooled, add the breadcrumbs and stir to combine.
+Lay the pork on a board, fat side down, and sprinkle with 1 tablespoon of Kosher salt and 1 teaspoon of fresh-ground black pepper.
 Spread the stuffing evenly on the pork and roll up lengthwise, ending with the fat on top of the roll.
-Tie the pork loin up using 5 pieces of kitchen twine, rub with 1/4 cup of olive oil and sprinkle 2 tablespoons of Kosher salt and 2 teaspoons of fresh ground black pepper all over the outside of the pork loin.
+Tie the pork loin up using 5 pieces of kitchen twine, rub with 1/4 cup of olive oil, and sprinkle 2 tablespoons of Kosher salt and 2 teaspoons of fresh ground black pepper all over the outside of the pork loin.

-Now at this point, you can put the stuffed pork loin into the frig wrapped really well in plastic wrap the night before or even 2 days before.
-You don’t want season the outside of the pork loin until it’s ready to go into the oven.
+Now, at this point, you can put the stuffed pork loin into the fridge wrapped well in plastic wrap, the night before or even 2 days before.
+You don’t want to season the outside of the pork loin until it’s ready to go into the oven.
 The onions and potatoes are only to be prepped right before they’re ready for the oven.

 On a rimmed baking sheet, lay out the quartered potatoes and onions in one even layer.
-Add 1/4 cup of olive oil, 1 tablespoon of Kosher salt,1 teaspooon of fresh ground black pepper, and 2 tablespoons of Italian flat-leaf parsley, toss to coat.
-Pour 1 1/2 cups chicken stock into the bottom of the sheet pan to prevent the potatoes from burning or sticking.
+Add 1/4 cup of olive oil, 1 tablespoon of Kosher salt,1 teaspoon of fresh-ground black pepper, and 2 tablespoons of Italian flat-leaf parsley, and toss to coat.
+Pour 1 1/2 cups of chicken stock into the bottom of the sheet pan to prevent the potatoes from burning or sticking.
 This liquid will eventually evaporate during the cooking process.

 Place the rolled pork loin on top of the potatoes.
 Roast for 30 minutes.
-Lower the heat to 350-degrees F. roast for another 20 to 30 minutes or until the internal temperature reads 137-degrees F. Note: If the thermometer hits the stuffing it will read at a higher temperature, test the meat in a few different places.
+Lower the heat to 350°F. Roast for another 20 to 30 minutes or until the internal temperature reads 137°F. Note: If the thermometer hits the stuffing, it will read at a higher temperature.
+Test the meat in a few different places.
 Remove from the oven, cover tightly with foil.

 Turn the oven up to 450 degrees F. Once preheated, return the potatoes to the oven for another 20 minutes while the pork is resting.
-The onions will be sweet and tender, and potatoes will be golden brown on the outside and fork tender on the inside.
+The onions will be sweet and tender, and the potatoes will be golden brown on the outside and fork-tender on the inside.
 Sprinkle with fresh parsley.

 Allow the pork loin to rest for 20 minutes.